ansermino/CodeLens/deliverables/iteration-02.plan.md

 The reason why we chose this workflow is that it maps each issue to a relevant pull request and allows us keep track of any discussions.
 So that in the future, if we need to refactor code or perform a code migration we can take note of any design decisions that we made during the initial implementation.

-Describe your Git / GitHub workflow.
-Essentially, we want to understand how your team members share a codebase and avoid conflicts.

- * Be concise, yet precise.
-For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
-Who reviews the pull-requests?
-Who is responsible for merging them? etc.
- * If applicable, specify any naming conventions or standards you decide to adopt.
- * Don't forget to **explain why** you chose this workflow.

 ## Product

 #### Goals and tasks